workattech/sde-bootcamp-guidelines/README.md

     *   Connect with/Follow Gaurav ([LinkedIn](https://www.linkedin.com/in/gcnit)/[Twitter](https://twitter.com/gc_nit)) and Sagar ([LinkedIn](https://www.linkedin.com/in/sagar0907/)/[Twitter](https://twitter.com/SagarJain0907)).
     *   Preferable: Connect with/Follow each other as well.
     *   Start being a bit active on Twitter and LinkedIn.
 Share your progress every week.
 Doing that will help you in the long term.
-*   Star this repository for easy access.
+*   Star this repository and bookmark this page for easy access.